awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-ec2-auto-scaling-load-balancer.md

 Elastic Load Balancing supports different types of load balancers\.
 We recommend that you use an Application Load Balancer for this tutorial\.

-For more information about introducing a load balancer into your architecture, see [Elastic Load Balancing and Amazon EC2 Auto Scaling](autoscaling-load-balancer.md)\.
+For more information about introducing a load balancer into your architecture, see [Use Elastic Load Balancing to distribute traffic across the instances in your Auto Scaling group](autoscaling-load-balancer.md)\.

 **Topics**
 + [Prerequisites](#as-register-lbs-prerequisites)